lucaslpmoura/IMRXT1050_Ecompass/README.md

 This application launches an HTTP Server that display the data aquired from the onboard FXOS8700CQ Ecompass.

+Application developed as the result of [this paper](https://zenodo.org/records/15472095).

 ## Requirements ##
 - NXP IMRXT1050-EVKB Evaluation Board
 - MCUXpresso IDE